spcourse/python/en/installing/online/index.md

     cd ~/workspace/module1

-That immediately brings you back to the folder `module1` inside of `workspace`.
+This immediately brings you back to the folder `module1` inside of `workspace`.

 ## Installing Matplotlib and Checkpy

 We use a program to check whether your assignments are implemented correctly.
 We expect you to be very precise when you give the correct output.
 To do so, we have written a program called `checkpy`, which is not standard in your developing environment.
-Aside from that we'll get to work with plotting graphs and for that we need a specific module in Python called `matplotlib`.
+Aside from that, we'll get to work with plotting graphs and for that we need a specific module in Python called `matplotlib`.
 Both of these need to be downloaded additionally.

 To download both `matplotlib` and `checkpy` you have to run the following command separately in your terminal: